What Chess Taught Me About Quant Trading

 Calvin Fu - Chess Master

-They think the link is intelligence, prediction, or the ability to see ten moves ahead.
-That is only the surface.
-The deeper connection is decision architecture.
-Chess teaches you how to operate inside constraints, protect downside, improve your position over time, and avoid impulsive decisions that feel exciting in the moment but weaken the whole structure later.
+Chess teaches you how to operate inside constraints.
+It teaches you to protect downside, improve your position over time, and avoid the kind of impulsive move that feels exciting in the moment but weakens the whole structure later.

-That is also how I think about quant trading and algorithmic trading.
+That is also how I think about quant trading, algorithmic trading, and AI systems.

 They know how to improve coordination.